Lowry War: Murders of Reuben King and Owen Clinton Norment

 King's murder ended all efforts by Republican officials to negotiate with Lowry and renewed the resolve of the authorities to stop his gang.
 Owen Clinton Norment, a member of a prominent Robeson family, decided to cooperate with the Republican Reconstruction government to regain influence and was appointed captain of the Police Guard.
 He pursued the Lowry Gang, but was sometimes hampered by a lack of intelligence.
 In one instance he was reported to have attended a religious service at Black Swamp Church and to have found Lowry there.
 Lowry had expected this and was armed, while Norment was not; the two reportedly exchanged some antagonistic conversation but Lowry left without incident.
+Between March and April, a state detective briefly investigated the gang.
 Also in 1869, John Saunders, a detective from Boston, came to Robeson County at the behest of the Sheriff of New Hanover County, J. W. Schenck, with the intent of disguising himself as a Radical Republican carpetbagger who wanted to teach the children in Scuffletown how to read and write.
 After gaining the Indians' trust, he would try and gather intelligence from them about the Lowry Gang, so he could turn them over to the authorities and secure a reward for himself and Schenck.
 He later reported to the authorities that some gang members would stop at their relatives' homes on short visits between forays.